nihal1907010/Shopiround/README.md

 ## Search for products and add them to cart
-After successfull login, user can search for product, and add them to cart.
+After successfull login, user can search for any product.
+The application will show the searched product from multiple shops in an order of minimum distance from user to shop.
+After selecting product from prefarable shop, user will add them to cart.